MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

-String bounds check on a Widget
+String Bounds Check on a Widget
 ===============================
-The issue
+The Issue
 -------------

 When creating an application, it may support multiple languages, some of those languages have words and phrases that may be bigger than first planned when creating an application

 Extending a Widget
 -------------------
-- Firstly, to add a check for label size, the Widget needs to be extendend,on this example, the Label class will be used for this purpose
+To add a check on the size of the messages, the widgets drawing a String need to be extended or modified.
+In this tutorial, the `Label` class will be extended by `MyLabel`.

 .. code-block:: java